SimonStimberg/Andean-Ritus/README.md

 but the syntax in the shader code is quite awkward
-* in the Properties class it must be declared first `_MyFloat ("Float Name", Float) = 200.0`
+* in the Properties class it must be declared first
+  `_MyFloat ("Float Name", Float) = 200.0`
-* in the Pass class it must then somehow be recalled/converted (?) float _Myfloat;
+* in the Pass class it must then somehow be recalled/converted (?)
+  `float _Myfloat;`
 * and can then be used in the calculation

-* while in the material the variable appears with the name declared in parenthesis -> "Float Name" to address it in the script you have to use the shader-variable-name "_MyFloat" `rend.material.SetFloat("_MyFLoat", valueToHandOver);`
+* while in the material the variable appears with the name declared in parenthesis -> `"Float Name"`
+  to address it in the script you have to use the shader-variable-name `_MyFloat`
+  `rend.material.SetFloat("_MyFLoat", valueToHandOver);`